vitor251093/KHMelonMix/HOW_TO_PLAY.md

 ## Linux / Steam Deck (without the 1.5+2.5 collection)

-1. Download the [latest version](https://github.com/vitor251093/KHMelonMix/releases/latest) for Linux (we recommend using the AppImage);
+1. Download the [latest version](https://github.com/vitor251093/KHMelonMix/releases/latest/download/MelonMix-appimage-x86_64.zip) for Linux;
 2. Open the downloaded ZIP file and copy the contents to an empty folder;
 3. Create a folder named "roms" next to the Melon Mix executable that you just copied;
 4. In order to play "358/2 Days":